Letter of the week crafts are an excellent way to offer your kids preschool and early education activities at home.

 - a blank piece of white paper

-- large letter C cut from black construction paper
+- large letter C cut from black construction paper (download the template)

 - 4 small circles for tires (trace the circles from the pattern or use dot stickers, as pictured above)